sylvainzircher/sylvainzircher.github.io/_posts/resource/2020-10-15-find-unique-within-column.md

 permalink: /resources/:categories/:title:output_ext
 ---

-The tile is self-explanatory so let's get to it!
+The title is self-explanatory so let's get to it!

 ### Let's get some data to play with first!
 ```r